 Nascar racer and four-time Sprint Cup champion Jeff Gordon has hung up his racing gloves and is spending his semi-retirement in the South Park neighbourhood in Charlotte, NC.
 With a family, his own wine label, and broadcasting to keep him busy, Gordon is making the most of his free time.

 The picturesque suburbs of Charlotte are perfect for retirees with their charming, green, and family-oriented atmosphere.
 Whether you’re looking for a lakeside cottage or modern suburban living, there are many options in a wide range of prices.
-Apartment rentals are also affordable, starting at about $800 a month.
+Apartment rentals also are affordable, starting at about $800 a month.
 Plus, because the town is a major commercial hub for the state, you can have a taste of the city life, too.
 A winning combination!